EU Commission sees potential in protein-based COVID-19 vaccines

 “We will certainly add other potential vaccines, for example protein-based vaccines have also quite a potential,” von der Leyen said at a news briefing.

-The vaccines currently being developed by Novavax (NVAX.O) and Sanofi/Glaxo-Smith-Kline (SASY.PA), (GSK.L) are examples of protein-based vaccines.
+The vaccines currently being developed by Novavax and Sanofi/Glaxo-Smith-Kline are examples of protein-based vaccines.

+Reporting by Francesco Guarascio, writing by Sabine Siebold; Editing by Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.